 - Take the one's complement of the final sum - this is your checksum

-- Append this checksum to the original data for transmission
+- Append the checksum to the data for transmission

-At the receiver end, all segments including the checksum are added together.
-If the result after complementing is all zeros, the data is error-free.
-Any non-zero result indicates corruption.
+At the receiver, add all segments including the checksum.
+After complementing, a result of all zeros means the data is error-free.
+Any non-zero result signals corruption.

 | Algorithm | Output Length | Primary Use Case | Security Status (2026) |